 In order for one of our subsidiaries to make an overseas market purchase of our shares, such shares must be purchased on a "recognized stock exchange."
-The Nasdaq Global Market, on which we intend to apply to list our ordinary shares, is specified as a recognized stock exchange for this purpose by Irish law.
+The Nasdaq Global Market, on which we have applied to list our ordinary shares, is specified as a recognized stock exchange for this purpose by Irish law.